A guide to traveling from Seoul to Busan in South Korea.

 - Wrap Up

-With over 3.5 million people residing in Busan, this city has a lot to offer you.
+With over 3.5 million people living in Busan, this city has a lot to offer you.

 To have a great experience, you first have to get there, and this can be tricky.
 With 325 km between Seoul and Busan, there are many ways depending on your budget.